 Start by chopping the garlic using the blender or a mortar and pestle enough to have one cup full.
 Put two cups of vodka or vinegar into the mason jar.
 Screw the lid on the jar and write the date on the jar.
 You need to allow the antibiotic garlic tincture to rest in the jar for 2 to 3 weeks Remember to shake the jar daily during this time.

-After 3 weeks, strain the garlic from the liquid and press the chopped garlic using a spoon and the strainer to make all the liquid is harvested.
+After 3 weeks, strain the garlic from the liquid and press the chopped garlic using a spoon and the strainer to make sure that all the liquid is harvested.
 You can now store your antibiotic garlic tincture in the tinted glass, in a cool and dark place.
 You can store it for up to one year without problems, but people have reported lasting for several years with the proper storage.
 Remember that light affects the quality of the tincture and if it turns green or gray, you should not use it.

 It is also possible to use dried garlic for making antibiotic garlic tincture and the recommended ratio is 5:1 liquid/garlic.
+Using dried garlic will not be as potent as fresh garlic, but in times of need, then you have to use what you have.

 How to use antibiotic garlic tincture?

 This tincture has a vast number of reported health benefits.
 It can be used externally for the treatment of viral skin infections, wounds or ulcers.
-In the old ways, it was commonly used as an adequate remedy for flu and colds, viruses, strep, worms, high blood pressure, kidney and bladder problems and respiratory ailments when taken orally.
+In the old ways, it was commonly used as an adequate remedy for flu and colds, viruses, strep, worms, high blood pressure, kidney and bladder problems, and respiratory ailments when taken orally.

 The recommended dosage of antibiotic garlic tincture for adults is four to five drops of tincture once a day.

-- This tincture is not recommended for people on blood thinning medications
+- This tincture is not recommended for people on blood-thinning medications

 - Garlic tincture is not recommended for those suffering from anti-coagulation disorders